muquit/javadoc-test/README.md

 # javadoc-test
-Testing pushing javadoc to gh-pages
+Testing publishing javadocs to gh-pages

 # How to generate javadocs and host them on github gh-pages branch